 I like counting on my fingers by touching the top of my thumb to the top of each finger for each count.
 Add in your favorite calming essential oil for added benefits!

 I hope you’re able to snag a few of these for your tool chest.
 Now you’ve got a mindfulness tip for every day of the week, and an extra for good measure!
-There are more tips for staying the moment than there is room on this blog, if you have a favorite I’d love to hear about it, post below in the comments.
+There are more tips for staying the moment than there is room on this blog, if you have a favorite I’d love to hear about it, send me a message on Instagram.

 Cassie Uhl is the founder and owner of Zenned Out, a jewelry company that handcrafts jewelry with meaning and provides a community that inspires a mindful and spiritual lifestyle.
 Cassie grew up with a open minded, astrology obsessed grandmother and a father that would take her and her sister star gazing in the wee hours of the night.
 These experiences shaped Cassie and Zenned Out into what they are today by bringing spirituality and astrology into the forefront.
 Cassie hopes to give spiritual souls a place to feel at home on the Zenned Out blog and offers handcrafted jewelry with meaningful symbols, powerful gemstones, and mindful quotes to enable people to wear jewelry that aligns with their souls purpose.